You have given a lot of thought to your business, but did you put a lot of thought into choosing the best WooCommerce payment gateways? You should.

 Stripe is a fast-growing payment gateway that’s able to handle recurring payments and can process refunds automatically.
 The most popular WordPress eCommerce plugins support it and there also a free Stripe WooCommerce extension available.

 Stripe processes all major credit cards and debit cards.
 Plus, it also accepts Apple pay and customers can save their payment details.
 There’s no monthly fee, but there is a transaction fee of 2.9% and 30 cents.
+They also have a fraud prevention product called Radar.
+For more, you can read How to Prevent and Reduce Credit Card Fraud by 98% Using Stripe Radar.

 There’s no monthly fee, but there is a transaction fee of 2.9% and 30 cents.
 Unlike PayPal, if a customer disputes a charge, it sets you back $15, but if you win, you get this fee refunded.